ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/listeners/what-are-conflict-listeners-and-how-to-work-with-them.java.markdown

-# Listeners : What are conflict listeners and how to work with them?
+# Listeners: What are conflict listeners and how to work with them?

 To allow users to handle document replication conflicts automatically, we introduced a Document Conflict listener.
 To create your own listener of this type, just implement IDocumentConflictListener interface.